 - If a student needs assistance or has questions, please reach out to the Chief Operating Officer.
 The Chief Operating Officer will work with students to make accommodations when difficult times arise in the student's life. - In the event a student account is delinquent, CGI, as well as outside agencies working on its behalf, have the right to communicate with the student via email and/or phone regarding an outstanding balance.
 When an account is turned over for collection, the student is obligated to pay CGI's collection expenses.
-If a lawsuit or other action is filed, litigation falls under Arizona state jurisdiction and the student agrees to pay CGI's decision, the student agrees to pay CGI's decision, the student agrees to pay CGI's attorney's fees for the appeal as fixed by the appellate court.
+If a lawsuit or other action is filed, litigation falls under Arizona state jurisdiction and the student agrees to pay CGI's attorney's fees as fixed by the trial court.
+If any party appeals any part of the trial court's decision, the student agrees to pay CGI's attorney's fees for the appeal as fixed by the appellate court.
 Any disputes, mediation, or legal proceedings will be held in Maricopa County in the State of Arizona.